Former Post Office building for sale again

 SkyDance Productions purchased the property in 2014 for about $27 million and has received entitlements to modify the building.
 However, the company has already outgrown the space and won’t occupy the site.

-In the three years since purchasing the site, the company has grown substantially.
+However, in the three years since purchasing the site, the SkyDance has grown substantially.
 Trevor Nelson of Pegasus Investments (who along with TC Macker and Lee Polster of Coldwell Banker have been hired to facilitate the sale), said SkyDance now has too many employees to fit in even the rebuilt project.
 Therefore, owner David Ellison has decided to put the building back on the market and look for a larger space in the Santa Monica area.

 “He did not go into it with the idea of buying and reselling,” said Nelson.
 “He hoped this would be the forever home of the company.”